 FOR IMMEDIATE RELEASE

-Jamie Lakes, SolarReviews President
+Jamie Lakes, SolarReviews.com President

-720-328-8928
+844-442-5029

 jamie@solarreviews.com

-Customers Rank SolarReviews.com’s 100 Most Reviewed Solar Installer PartnersSolar Installers Highly
+Customers Rank SolarReviews.com’s 100 Most Reviewed Solar Installer Partners Highly

 Lakewood, CO, Feb.
-10, 2015.
+21, 2017.
 SolarReviews.com congratulates its 100 most reviewed solar installer partners for highly rated services.

-Of the more than 7,000 reviews the top 100-reviewed solar installers at SolarReviews.com have received, their average overall ranking is 4.84 stars (out of 5) for each installation.
+Of the nearly 7,200 reviews the top 100-reviewed solar installers at SolarReviews.com have received, their average overall ranking is 4.85 stars (out of 5) for each installation.
 That includes individual rankings on what each consumer’s experience was on numerous metrics from the sales process, to quality of products used and installation, as well as an installer’s professionalism and courtesy.

-Research shows that consumers prefer ss from their peers and experts when choosing product or service.
+Research shows that consumers prefer star ratings from their peers and experts when choosing a business, product or service.
 SolarReviews.com’s list of most-reviewed solar installers shows that not only is the ranking method popular but that overwhelmingly those solar installation partners with more reviews are viewed favorably by their customers.

 “As rooftop solar has grown, so have the companies offering rooftop solar services, increasing competition for services and sales, making positive consumer reviews more important than ever in helping consumers choose the best local solar installer to meet their needs, professionally, on time and with the promised results,” said SolarReviews.com President Jamie Lakes.
-“As the most active solar review site in the US with more than X million unique visitors annually, SolarReviews.com realizes the importance of reviews both in helping consumers make a choice and to installers in generating sales and leads, as well increasing their returns on investment.”
+“As the most active solar review site in the US with more than 3 million unique visitors annually, SolarReviews.com realizes the importance of reviews both in helping consumers make a choice and to installers in generating sales and leads, as well increasing their returns on investment.”

-More than 4,000 solar installers across the US have now received unsolicited reviews on SolarReviews.com—up from 2,500 in 2015—from customers who have had a solar system installed on their home or business.
-That’s led to a total of more than XX,XXX reviews as of February 2017.
+More than 3,500 solar installers across the US have now received unsolicited reviews on SolarReviews.com—up from 2,500 in 2015—from customers who have had a solar system installed on their home or business.
+That’s led to a total of more than 21,000 reviews as of February 2017.
 While some of these companies have gained only a few reviews, others have amassed more than 100 reviews.

 These unvarnished reviews from actual customers are a potent tool in helping potential customers choose a high-quality solar installer for their home or business.
-This is particularly important as an ever-increasing number of consumers—now reputed to be more than 90 percent—turn to online reviews from peers for everything from choosing spatulas to real estate agents.
-That number has risen at least 4 percent over the past four years.
+This is particularly important as an ever-increasing number of consumers—now more than 90 percent—turn to online reviews from peers for everything from choosing spatulas to real estate agents.

 While SolarReviews.com’s top 100 installers represent companies across the US, Utah’s Auric Solar has received the most reviews, at 482, and coincidentally received an average score of 4.82 stars.
 The company clearly understands the value of positive reviews.

-[UPDATE QUOTE?] ”We are grateful to have a partner like SolarReviews.com and recognize the competitive edge it has given Auric Solar.
+”We are grateful to have a partner like SolarReviews.com and recognize the competitive edge it has given Auric Solar.
 We appreciate the fact that they ensure a quality platform that inspects that all of the reviews are from real customers for ourselves and our competitors, no matter what size the company is.
-If you are a company driven by quality and customer experience, SolarReviews.com is the best tool to make sure people know that." said Jess Phillips, Principal, Auric Solar.
+If you are a company driven by quality and customer experience, SolarReviews.com is the best tool to make sure people know that." said Jess Phillips, CEO, Auric Solar.